National Register of Historic Places listings in Parmer County, Texas

 This is a list of the National Register of Historic Places listings in Parmer County, Texas.

 This is intended to be a complete list of properties and districts listed on the National Register of Historic Places in Parmer County, Texas.
-There si one individual properties listed on the National Register in the county.
+There is one individual property listed on the National Register in the county.

 Current listings

 The locations of National Register properties and districts may be seen in a mapping service provided.